GSK licenses companies to make cheap copies of HIV prevention drug

 GSK said last year the new program could result in the generic form of its injection being available in lower-income countries beginning in 2026.

-The drugmaker's HIV treatment division, ViiV Healthcare, said in a statement on Wednesday it had issued voluntary licenses - waiving intellectual property rights - to Aurobindo, Cipla CIPL.NS and Viatris VTRS.O, which will manufacture the generic versions of injectible cabotegravir.
+The drugmaker's HIV treatment division, ViiV Healthcare, said in a statement on Wednesday it had issued voluntary licenses - waiving intellectual property rights - to Aurobindo Pharma, Cipla CIPL.NS and Viatris VTRS.O, which will manufacture the generic versions of cabotegravir.

-The generic copies will be supplied in 90 countries, subject to regulatory approvals there, the statement said.
+The generics will be supplied in 90 countries, subject to regulatory approvals there, the statement said.

 Pre-exposure prophylaxis (PrEP) is an effective way for an at-risk HIV-negative person to reduce the risk of infection.
 But until recently, PrEP was only available in pill form.
 GSK's product is the first non-pill option.